 Fava beans are beans with broad and cushy green pods.
 There are round or oval 4-8 seeds inside each pod.
 The seeds inside are tiny in the early spring when the favas are young.
 And the pods are bright green, smooth and edible just like regular green beans.
 But this is not very common around the world.
-Please see our Turkish fresh fava beans in pod with tomatoes to get an idea.

 As they grow, the seeds get larger and the pods get tough and bumpy with brown spots and are no longer edible.
 The mature beans are removed from their pods and shelled to be cooked.
 This is the most popular way to use broad beans.

 Their season is really short, so you had better buy some once you see them at the market.